 Nevertheless the song rocks, as do most of Chuck's tunes, and the guitar work is exemplary as usual.
 It is interesting to note how Keith Richards of the Rolling Stones mimics this guitar sound in later years.
 One has to wonder if he picked up the knack from Chuck himself during episode # 22 on which both were guests.

 This performance is a gorgeous GAZZARRI go-go gourmet since it features nine of them, albeit a few fleetingly or at long distance.
 SHELLEYand GWEN on the main stage, as well as MIMIon the runway, get great coverage.
 DeANN and JUNE can be seen at times on the left side of the dance floor.
 And LUCILLEis seen next to SAM during the outro.
-Two of our still unidentified "mystery dancers" can also be seen in this performance.
+One of our still unidentified "mystery dancers" can also be seen in this performance.
 All of the dancers are in high tempo mode and deliver solid performances.

 Most artists performed a pair of their songs when they appeared on HOLLYWOOD A GO-GO.
 On occasion some very popular artists would get to perform three songs.
 By the mid 1960s Chuck was already an iconic artist and this is one of those three performance occasions.
 "Promised Land" was a # 41 hit on the US charts in the prior year.